 Higher education institutions worldwide are striving to meet their students’ educational needs while working to reduce and decelerate the spread of COVID-19, commonly known as the coronavirus.
-In view of guidance from the Centers for Disease Control and Prevention (CDC) and other public health authorities, many educational institutions have moved to online instruction, extended their spring break, shortened or shifted their academic year, or have otherwise departed from the normal course of business.
+In view of guidance from the Centers for Disease Control and Prevention (CDC) and other public health authorities, many educational institutions have moved to online instruction, extended their spring or fall break periods, shortened or shifted their academic year, or have otherwise departed from the normal course of business.

 Because of the highly regulated nature of higher education, it is important that institutions remain mindful of the statutory and regulatory constraints that continue to apply at this time.
-Since the onset of the COVID-19 pandemic, the U.S. Department of Education (ED) has provided updated guidance regarding the administration of the Title IV federal student aid programs, study abroad, stimulus funds provided under the Coronavirus, Aid, Relief, and Economic Security (CARES) Act and other matters.
-Institutional accreditors are providing guidance regarding the transition to online coursework and are canceling upcoming site visits.
-Programmatic accreditors are also providing guidance relating to this public health emergency, including with respect to clinical coursework, which is often the capstone to programs in the health professions.
+Since the onset of the COVID-19 pandemic, the U.S. Department of Education (ED) has provided updated and ongoing guidance regarding the administration of the Title IV federal student aid programs, study abroad, stimulus funds provided under the Coronavirus, Aid, Relief, and Economic Security (CARES) Act and other matters.
+Institutional accreditors are also providing guidance regarding the transition to online coursework and are canceling upcoming site visits.
+Programmatic accreditors are providing guidance relating to this public health emergency, including with respect to clinical coursework, which is often the capstone to programs in the health professions.
 (For instance, certain programmatic accreditors are not changing clinical requirements at all, while others are providing limited flexibility in specific circumstances.)
 Other federal regulators are providing guidance on other key matters, such as the availability of veterans’ education benefits and the status of international students whose U.S. institutions are taking emergency measures to address COVID-19.
 Higher education institutions are therefore advised to keep abreast of the latest guidance provided by federal and state regulators, as well as by their institutional and programmatic accrediting bodies, during this protracted period of non-standard operations.